polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 The execution of a function with a predefined set of arguments.
 In the context of [runtime](#runtime) development with [FRAME](#frame), a dispatch takes pure data—the [`Call`](#call) type—and uses that data to execute a published function in a runtime module ([pallet](#pallet)) with predefined arguments.
 The published functions take one additional parameter, known as [`origin`](#origin), that allows the function to securely determine the provenance of its execution.

-## Equivocating

-A type of erroneous or malicious behavior that involves backing multiple mutually-exclusive options within the [consensus](#consensus) mechanism.

 ## Events